Long Range Planning

 - Check the Undergraduate Catalog and CatsWeb to see that you meet all prerequisites and classification requirements for your intended schedule.

 - Make sure you meet all graduation requirements by referencing the graduation checklist.

 - After completing your plan, have it reviewed by an academic advisor during a scheduled appointment.

 Some guidelines/helpful tips:

 - Make sure you select the correct major and catalog year when reviewing the Undergraduate Catalog for degree requirements.
-You can find your assigned catalog year on your degree audit report.
+You can find your assigned catalog year on your degree audit.

 - If you have transferred a significant amount of junior college hours, only 72 hours from junior colleges may be applied towards BBA degree requirements (Students pursuing a Bachelor of Arts with Major in Economics may only apply up to 66 hours from junior/community college toward degree requirements)

 - Many courses are taught in summer, however, summer graduation is contingent on careful advance planning.
 Consult with your academic advisor if you plan to take summer courses